ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - Possible values for housing type are "Household" for an individual household, or one of six different types of group quarters.
 The types of instiutional group quarters are "Carceral", "Nursing home", and "Other institutional".
-The types of non-institutional group quarters are "College", "Military", and "Other non-institutional".
+The types of noninstitutional group quarters are "College", "Military", and "Other noninstitutional".
    * - Relationship to reference person
      - :code:`relationship_to_reference_person`
      - Possible values for this indicator include: